CesiumGS/3d-tiles/Styling/README.md

 }
 ```

-Instead of showing all features, `show` can be an expression dependent on a feature's properties, for example:
+Instead of showing all features, `show` can be an expression dependent on a feature's properties, for example, the following expression will show only features in the 19341 zip code:
 ```json
 {
     "show" : "${ZipCode} === '19341'"
 }
 ```

-Here, only features in the 19341 zip code are shown.
+`show` can also be used for more complex queries; for example, here a compound condition and regular expression are used to show only features whose county starts with `'Chest'` and whose year built is greater than or equal to 1970:
 ```json
 {
     "show" : "(regExp('^Chest').test(${County})) && (${YearBuilt} >= 1970)"
 }
 ```

-Above, a compound condition and regular expression are used to show only features whose county starts with `'Chest'` and whose year built is greater than or equal to 1970.

-Colors can also be defined by expressions dependent on a feature's properties, for example:
+Colors can also be defined by expressions dependent on a feature's properties.
+For example, the following expression colors features with a temperature above 90 as red and the others as white:
 ```json
 {
     "color" : "(${Temperature} > 90) ? color('red') : color('white')"
 }
 ```

-This colors features with a temperature above 90 as red and the others as white.

-The color's alpha component defines the feature's opacity, for example:
+The color's alpha component defines the feature's opacity.
+For example, the following sets the feature's RGB color components from the feature's properties and makes features with volume greater than 100 transparent:
 ```json
 {
    "color" : "rgba(${red}, ${green}, ${blue}, (${volume} > 100 ?
 0.5 : 1.0))"
 }
 ```
-This sets the feature's RGB color components from the feature's properties and makes features with volume greater than 100 transparent.

 In addition to a string containing an expression, `color` and `show` can be an array defining a series of conditions (think of them as `if...else` statements).
 Conditions can, for example, be used to make color maps and color ramps with any type of inclusive/exclusive intervals.

-For example, here's a color map that maps an ID property to colors:
+For example, the following expression maps an ID property to colors.
+Conditions are evaluated in order, so if `${id}` is not `'1'` or `'2'`, the `"true"` condition returns white.
+If no conditions are met, the color of the feature will be `undefined`:
 ```json
 {
     "color" : {